 This novel is a slow build that is very character-driven.
 I enjoyed the writing and the last half of the book flew by.

 Best Audiobooks of 2022: Romance

-When she is offered her dream job at Nasa, she cannot wait to start until she realized that she is not the lead scientist.
+When she is offered her dream job at NASA, she cannot wait to start until she realizes that she is not the lead scientist.
 She is the co-lead with her work nemesis Levi Ward.
 To make matters worse, he seems to be sabotaging everything that she tries to do.
 Could there be a better pick for enemies-to-lovers books?

-Ali Hazelwood does an amazing job of writing office romances while still including the struggles that women have to deal with on a daily basis.
-This book was a clear choice for Books Like The Love Hypothesis.
-It’s an Audie Awards 2023 finalist and a perfect pick for beach reads 2023.
+Ali Hazelwood does an amazing job of writing fantastic romances while still including the struggles that women have to deal with daily.